-When someone takes on the responsibilities of Adult Trusteeship, it is generally a requirement that they provide an accounting of trust records for Court approval from time to time.
+When someone takes on the responsibilities of Adult Trusteeship, it is generally a requirement that they provide an accounting of trust records, from time to time, for Court approval.
 The frequency of these Court reviews depends on the particulars of each case.
-In some circumstances it may be possible to reduce or eliminate this requirement.
+In some circumstances, it may be possible to reduce or eliminate this requirement.

 Adult Guardianship Orders & Adult Trusteeship Orders

 If you or someone you know is interested in becoming an Adult Guardian or an Adult Trustee to handle the affairs of an adult who is incapacitated, you need to apply for an Adult Guardian Order or an Adult Trustee Order.